Audio Card Assembly Guide

 The Audio Card is equipped with a robust hardware setup designed to handle both text-to-speech conversion and high-quality audio playback from external sound files.
 Its hardware configuration includes:

-The core of the Audio Card, the ESP32-S3 module, runs the firmware responsible for managing both text-to-speech (TTS) and audio file playback capabilities:
+The core of the Audio Card, the ESP32, runs the firmware responsible for managing both text-to-speech (TTS) and audio file playback capabilities:

 • Text-to-Audio Conversion: